blade-ui-kit/blade-icons/README.md

 This gives you the benefit from grouping icons from different paths under a single set where you can define the same prefix and default classes.

+> **Warning**
-> ⚠️ When using multiple paths instead of one, Blade Icons will return the first icon it finds when an icon name is present in more than one path.
+> When using multiple paths instead of one, Blade Icons will return the first icon it finds when an icon name is present in more than one path.
 Please ensure you use unique icon names when registering multiple paths if you want to retrieve the correct icon.

 ### Filesystem Disk